 As of this writing, some sections of this coastal trail are closed.
-The section between Manarola and Riomaggiore, also called The Path of Love, is closed for reconstruction work and will not reopen until at least May 2024.
+The section between Manarola and Riomaggiore, also called The Path of Love, is closed for reconstruction work and will not reopen until July 2024.

 Landslides and unstable terrain have caused the closure of the section between Corniglia to Manarola, and this is not due to be opened until at least April 2025.
 A combination of well-marked trails 587, 586 and 506 will take you along an alternative route from Corniglia and Manarola.